 Solidaridad is committed to transparency and the effective deployment of resources.
 It monitors project progress and the use of funds with a project management system.
 Operations are audited internally and externally, and outcomes are discussed with the management and the Continental Supervisory Board.
 As a learning organization, Solidaridad strives for continuous improvement and quality management is certified to ISO 9001:2015.
 If something is not to somebody's satisfaction, Solidaridad would like to be informed about it.
 A complaints procedure is therefore part of our quality policy.
-The procedure can be requested for by anybody by email or phone.
+The procedure is published on the Dutch website in Dutch and the global website in English.
 And besides, we also refer to it in our contracts with partners.
 The Solidaridad Code of Good Conduct and Practices is also endorsed by our Network partners.
-There is also a protocol for inappropriate behavior, which includes procedures preventing undesirable behavior and procedures for involving internal or external counselors and the complaints procedure for employees.
-During 2018 Solidaridad set up policies throughout the network regarding Related Party Transactions and Ancillary Activities to increase its transparency.
-A whistleblower procedure has been in place as of 2017.
+There is also a protocol for inappropriate behavior, which includes procedures preventing undesirable behavior and procedures for involving internal or external confidential advisors and the complaints procedure for employees.
+During 2019 Solidaridad improved the integrity system with the introduction of an Integrity Policy, a Communication Plan Integrity, and staff training in dealing with Ethical Dilemmas.